 - Eager to join our team of animal welfare professionals

 - Completes the full volunteer training curriculum

 - Committed to volunteering for 1 year, serving a minimum of 5 hours per month

 - Supportive of our approach, which includes being an open-door shelter, practicing fear-free handling, facilitating open adoptions, and uplifting the human-animal bond

-The first step of becoming a volunteer with The Anti-Cruelty Society is to join the Core program!
+The first step of becoming a volunteer with Anti-Cruelty is to join the Core program!
 In this effort you will help to provide daily care and cleaning support to staff while learning more about animal body language, safety, and sheltering basics.
 Core volunteers assist with laundry, spot-cleaning, and reading animal body language.
 Once you’ve completed 5 hours as a Core volunteer you will qualify to move on to Level 1 program training.

 To begin your journey as a volunteer, visit the Become a Volunteer page.

 Once a volunteer has completed 5 hours of service in Core, they qualify to join a Level 1 program.
 As part of Level 1 training, volunteers complete Fear Free Shelter Program animal handling training online followed by a hands-on program-specific training session held onsite at Anti-Cruelty.
 The following Level 1 programs are currently available: